nounish/botswarm/README.md

 import BotSwarm from "@federationwtf/botswarm";

 const bot = BotSwarm({
-  NounsPool: { // The contract name
+  MyContract: { // The contract name
     abi: [...] as const, // The contract abi
     deployments: {
       mainnet: "0xA...A" // The network and address of the deployment